Staff & Board

 Tim is a graduate of Bowdoin College with an executive MBA certificate from Babson.

-Sharon Delaney, Vice Chair
+Michelle Grenier, Vice Chair

 Ken Schleicher, Treasurer